pensoft/OpenBiodiv/Ontology/RDF_Guide.md

 **Def.
-(Taxon Concept Label):** *We further introduce the class of taxon concept labels, unknown to NOMEN that is a biological name plus a reference to its descrition, i.e. it is the label of taxon concept.
+(Taxon Concept Label):** *We further introduce the class of taxon concept labels, unknown to NOMEN that is a biological name plus a reference to its description, i.e. it is the label of taxon concept.
 A taxon concept label is a taxonomic name usage accompanied by an additional part, consisting of "sec." + an identifier or a literature reference of a work containing the expression of a taxon concept (for example a treatment).*